 - User-generated content — watch for mentions of your business and retweet, share or repost mentions that include pets.

-Remember, you aren’t limited to pets inside your business — you can get great content by stepping out to the sidewalk too!
+Remember, you aren’t limited to dogs and cats inside your business — you can get great content by stepping out to the sidewalk too!

 Pet photography tips